Widening of the Sylvian fissure. Arachnoid cyst

 - Focal cysts are usually small formations associated with the cerebral surface of the hemispheres.

-Hemispheric cysts are considered dilated lateral sulcus cysts, characterized by a compressed rather than enlarged lateral sulcus and no temporal lobe aplasia.
-They are most often found in children with macrocrania, a bulging anterior fontanel, and cranial asymmetry.
+Hemispheric cysts are considered expanded lateral sulcus cysts, characterized by a compressed rather than enlarged lateral sulcus and the absence of temporal lobe aplasia.
+They are most often found in children with macrocrania, a prominent anterior fontanelle, and cranial asymmetry.
 CT and MRI in most cases allow a differential diagnosis with chronic fluid accumulation in the subdural space (subdural hygroma and hematoma).

-Localized skull protrusion usually suggests the presence of a solitary cyst.
-Children generally have no neurological symptoms, while adults often present with focal neurological deficits and/or seizures.
-The differential diagnosis is with low-grade neuroglial tumors, usually by MRI.
+Localized cranial protrusion usually suggests the presence of a solitary cyst.
+Children typically have no neurological symptoms, while adults often develop focal neurological deficits and/or seizures.
+Differential diagnosis is made from low-grade neuroglial tumors, usually using MRI.

 The treatment of choice is microsurgical marsupialization.
-There is no need to remove the medial wall of the cyst, which is closely associated with the cerebral cortex.
-Shunt implantation is recommended only in cases of recurrence, although this method has also been suggested as the main procedure in children with hemispheric cysts due to the immaturity of the ability to absorb and because of the high risk of failed open surgery.
-In such cases, it is recommended to install a shunt with a programmable valve to effectively control the pressure inside the cyst and favor the development of natural CSF outflow pathways.
+There is no need to remove the medial wall of the cyst, which is closely connected to the cerebral cortex.
+Shunt implantation is recommended only in cases of recurrence, although this method has also been proposed as a primary procedure in children with hemispheric cysts due to immature absorption capacity and the high risk of failure of open surgery.
+In such cases, it is recommended to install a shunt with a programmable valve to effectively control the pressure inside the cyst and favor the development of natural pathways for the outflow of cerebrospinal fluid.

 G) Interhemispheric cysts.
 Interhemispheric cysts are quite rare, accounting for 5-8% of intracranial arachnoid cysts in all age groups.
 There are two main types: